BerkeleyLearnVerify/Scenic/docs/quickstart.rst

 	.. tab:: Windows

-		These instructions cover installing Scenic natively on Windows; if you are using the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ (on Windows 10 and newer), see the Linux tab instead.
+		These instructions cover installing Scenic natively on Windows; if you are using the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ (on Windows 10 and newer), see the WSL tab instead.

 		Start by downloading and running the installers for `Blender <https://www.blender.org/download/>`__ and `OpenSCAD <https://openscad.org/downloads.html>`__.